-Revised Rule: Now, the 100 air mile exemption will be expanded to 150 air miles, and the maximum amount of time an exempt driver can be on-duty will be 14 hours.
+Revised Rule: The 100 air mile exemption has been expanded to 150 air miles, and the maximum amount of time an exempt driver can be on-duty is 14 hours.

 For reference, an air mile is the same as a nautical mile (slightly longer than a “statute” mile).